cupidthecat/cherubsh/README.md

 ## Other Tests

-The parity driver also runs CherubSH's own differential fixtures against the Bash 5.3 oracle.
-These cover lifecycle behavior, parser acceptance, expansions, arrays, assignments, builtins, redirections, process substitution, functions, `set -e`, `set -x`, jobs, traps, `read`, `source`, `type`, history, completion, and coprocess behavior.
+The parity driver also runs CherubSH's differential fixtures against the Bash 5.3 oracle.
+They cover lifecycle behavior, parser acceptance, expansions, arrays, assignments, builtins, redirections, process substitution, functions, `set -e`, `set -x`, jobs, traps, `read`, `source`, `type`, history, completion, and coprocess behavior.

 Regular Cargo unit and integration tests run as part of the same workspace sweep.

 ## Switching From Bash

-CherubSH is meant to run Bash-compatible scripts directly, but a shell is a critical part of a system.
+CherubSH runs Bash-compatible scripts directly, but your shell is a critical system component.
 Keep `/bin/bash` installed and test your dotfiles and scripts before changing your login shell.

 Build CherubSH: